gwdistsys18/dist-sys-practice/README.md

 * DPDK integrates mTCP and mOS. mTCP is a userspace implementation library of TCP stack.
 You can find its introduction and code from       [here](https://github.com/eunyoung14/mtcp). mOS is a software implementation of Stateful middleboxes library, such as intrusion         detection systems and stateful firewalls, relying on TCP flow management to keep track of on-going network connections.
 You can find     its introduction and source code from [here](https://github.com/ndsl-kaist/mOS-networking-stack) and [here](https://mos.kaist.edu/)

 Based on mTCP and mOS, users can implement any customized NF on OpenNetVM platform, which is highly scalable.

+### DPDK Introduction (studied 2 hours)
+DPDK is the Data Plane Development Kit that consists of libraries to accelerate packet processing running on operation system.
+It is provided by Intel.

 ## Area 2 - Big Data and Machine Learning
 ### Hadoop Introducation (Studied for 1 hour)